Alexandre-Georges/GettingAndCleaningData-Project1/codebook.md

 # Codebook

+## Dataset variables

+Only some columns have been kept from the original dataset.
+Every measurement has some statistics attached to it such as its mean value, max value, entropy, etc.

+For the project, it is required to only keep the mean and std values.
+As specified in the file feature_info.txt, mean corresponds to mean() and std to std().
+Thus the final dataset will contain the average value of the mean and std of every measurement.

+On top of that, the goal is to get these values for every subject and activity, so the activity and the subject are also present in the dataset.

 ## Description of original variables

 The data itself has not be changed, the units used are the same than the original dataset.